handsontable/handsontable/visual-tests/README.md

 ARGOS_TOKEN=xxx
 ```

-After that launch `npm run vtests:upload` in main directory or `npm run upload` in `./visual-tests` directory to upload all of screenshots.
+After that launch `npm run in visual-tests upload` in main directory or `npm run upload` in `./visual-tests` directory to upload all of screenshots.
 Do not worry, you will not overwrite anything - uploading golden screenshots from base branch (if nothing changed in a meanwhile it's `develop`) is not possible on local environment.

 After upload you can find URL to your set of images in console or Github Actions logs as a result of `Visual testing - upload` job (NOTE: add example link when first build from official repo will be ready).